kwarunek/listen/README.md

 Todo
 ----

-- toggle print time mark
+- toggle printing of a time mark
-- toggle print client's ip
+- toggle printing of the client's ip
 - ssl